-For Small Industries Development Bank of India
+By order of the Board of Directors For Small Industries Development Bank of India

--/Sd (Prakash Kumar) Deputy Managing Director
+-/Sd/-(Prakash Kumar) Deputy Managing Director

-NOTES:
+Notes:

-- 1. An explanatory statement relating to item no. 3 as ordinary business to be transacted at 26^{th} AGM is annexed hereto. - 2.
+- An explanatory statement relating to item no. 3 as ordinary business to be transacted at 26th AGM is annexed hereto. - 2.
 In terms of Regulation no. 61 (2) of SIDBI General Regulations, 2000, Shareholder of SIDBI entitled to attend and vote at a general meeting shall be entitled to appoint another person (whether a shareholder or not) as his proxy to attend and vote instead of himself/ herself; but a proxy so appointed shall not have any right to speak at the meeting. - 3.
-In terms of Regulation no. 62 (2) of SIDBI General Regulations, 2000, No person shall attend or vote at 26th AGM of SIDBI as the duly authorised representative of a body corporate other than the Development Bank, the public sector banks, the General Insurance Corporation, the Life Insurance Corporation and other institutions owned or controlled by the Central Government unless a copy of the resolution appointing him/ her as a duly authorised representative certified to be a true copy by the chairman of the meeting at which it was passed shall have been deposited at the head office of SIDBI not less than four clear days before the date fixed for the meeting. - 4.
-In terms of Regulation no. 63 (3) of SIDBI General Regulations, 2000, No instrument of proxy shall be valid unless it is duly authorised in Form B as annexed to the notice of 26th AGM. - 5.
+In terms of Regulation no. 62 (2) of SIDBI General Regulations, 2000, No person shall attend or vote at 26th AGM of SIDBI as the duly authorised representative of a body corporate other than the Development Bank, the public sector banks, the General Insurance Corporation, the Life Insurance Corporation and other institutions owned or controlled by the Central Government unless a copy of the resolution appointing him/her as a duly authorised representative certified to be a true copy by the chairman of the meeting at which it was passed shall have been deposited at the head office of SIDBI not less than four clear days before the date fixed for the meeting. - In terms of Regulation no. 63 (3) of SIDBI General Regulations, 2000, No instrument of proxy shall be valid unless it is duly authorised in Form B as annexed to the notice of 26th AGM. - 5.
 In terms of Regulation no. 59 (1) of SIDBI General Regulations, 2000, a resolution put to the vote of the meeting shall, unless a poll is demanded, be decided on a show of hands.
-Further, Before or on the declaration of the result of the voting on any resolution on a show of hands, a poll may be ordered to be taken by the chairman of the meeting of his own motion, and shall be ordered to be taken by him on a demand made in that behalf by any shareholder or shareholders present in person or by proxy and holding shares in SIDBI which confer a power to vote on the resolution. - 6.
-Shareholders can submit questions with regard to the business to be transacted at the 26th AGM from their registered email address, mentioning their name, DP ID and Client ID number/ folio number and mobile number, to SIDBIs' email id at compliance_officer@sidbi.in or boarddiv_lho@sidbi.in in advance on or before two working days from the date of AGM.
+Further, Before or on the declaration of the result of the voting on any resolution on a show of hands, a poll may be ordered to be taken by the chairman of the meeting of his own motion, and shall be ordered to be taken by him on a demand made in that behalf by any shareholder or shareholders present in person or by proxy and holding shares in SIDBI which confer a power to vote on the resolution not being less than one-fifth of the total voting power in respect of the resolution. - 6.
+Shareholders can submit questions with regard to the business to be transacted at the 26th AGM from their registered email address, mentioning their name, DP ID and Client ID number/ folio number and mobile number, to SIDBIs' email id at compliance\officer@sidbi.in or boarddiv\lho@sidbi.in in advance on or before two working days from the date of AGM.